This article has links to products and services we love, which we may make commission from.

 Junior Boys at Mohawk

 We love music!
 Much of our travel is based around attending gigs or festivals.
-We’ve just booked the end of our career break in Lisbon, Portugal to see Arcade Fire in July!
-Craig discovered that Junior Boys were playing Mohawk the night of the wedding so we decided to attend.
+We’ve just booked the end of our career break in Lisbon, Portugal, to see Arcade Fire in July!
+Craig discovered that Junior Boys played Mohawk the night of the wedding, so we decided to attend.

-I changed outfits, we had dinner and drinks then danced our socks off!
+I changed outfits, we had dinner and drinks, and then we danced our socks off!
 Corey met with us to take some incriminating snaps of us and creative shots of the band.

 The Gear